AccelByte/accelbyte-csharp-sdk/README.md

 - If expired, it will attempt to refresh the token.
 - If still valid, it will return true without re-executing the login process.

-A working example for on-demand token refresh is available in this [sample app](samples/AccelByte.Sdk.Sample.OnDemandTokenRefresh).

 ## Token Validation
 Token validation is available since version 0.27.